 \section{Conclusions}

-This study introduces a novel framework that leverages prompt-based MDE to generate high-resolution, seamless, and metric DEMs across diverse landscapes.
-It is designed to address three key tasks: HR-DEM estimation, DEM void filling, and DEM updating.
+This study presents the tuning, evaluation, and large-scale application of a foundation model that leverages prior-based monocular depth estimation (MDE) to generate high-resolution, seamless, and metric DEMs across diverse landscapes.
+The proposed framework addresses three key tasks: high-resolution DEM estimation, void filling, and updating.

-Our extensive evaluation across three diverse sites in the U.S.---representing urban, natural vegetated, and bare land landscapes---shows that our framework achieved exceptional performance, and compared with SRTM, it improved the MAE by 14\%, 18\%, and 3\% for urban, vegetated, and bare land regions, respectively.
-It surpassed traditional super-resolution approaches both in upscaling capability and accuracy, thus establishing a new paradigm in DEM enhancement.
-By leveraging MDE with globally contextualized patches, our framework enabled seamless DEM reconstruction, making it suitable for downstream geospatial applications such as hydrological analysis, urban development monitoring and urban climate studies.
+Extensive evaluation across three sites in the US representing both vegetated and bare-land environments indicates strong performance.
+Compared with SRTM, the proposed method reduced the mean absolute error (MAE) by 18\% in vegetated areas and by 3\% in bare-land regions.
+The approach also outperformed traditional super-resolution (SR) methods in both upscaling capability and overall accuracy.
+By combining MDE with globally contextualized patches, the framework enables seamless DEM reconstruction, making it suitable for downstream geospatial applications such as hydrological analysis.

-\textit{Future Developments:} Although this research used publicly available data such as SRTM and NAIP, both the prompts and RGB imagery can be sourced from alternative datasets.
-For example, the upscaling requirement could be smaller—such as from airborne LiDAR to drone-resolution inputs, moreover, high-resolution satellite imagery could also serve as a crucial step toward global mapping for the first time using deep learning-based monocular depth estimation (MDE).
-Object-based evaluation using mapped features such as buildings and tree canopies can further enhance our understanding of accuracy across different environments at the object level.
-Future improvements may also involve advances in model architecture, loss functions, and multi-modality, including the integration of multispectral data.
+Although we relied on publicly available datasets e.g., SRTM and NAIP imagery, both elevation priors and RGB inputs can be replaced with alternative data sources.
+For example, smaller upscaling factors could be explored, such as enhancing airborne LiDAR data using drone imagery.
+In addition, high-resolution satellite imagery could support large-scale mapping applications and further extend the use of deep learning–based MDE for global DEM generation.
+Future research may also include object-based evaluation using mapped features such as buildings and tree canopies to better characterize accuracy across different environments.
+Further improvements may arise from advances in model architectures, loss functions, and multimodal inputs, including the integration of multispectral data.

-This work positions MDE as a powerful alternative to traditional SR approaches for DEM enhancement, bridging scene-aware representations with topographic settings.
-It opens new avenues for the generation of prompt-based, context-aware MDE, particularly in heterogeneous and challenging terrains.
+Overall, this work highlights the potential of MDE as a powerful alternative to traditional SR approaches for DEM enhancement.
+By bridging scene-aware visual representations with topographic information, the proposed framework opens new opportunities for generating prior-based, context-aware DEMs in heterogeneous and challenging terrains.